 CPWR offers free training and awareness programs developed through our research projects that address leadership, selected hazards facing construction workers, and other topics.
-These research-initiated programs are in addition to the work of our Training Program.
+These research-initiated programs are in addition our free management resources and the work of our Training Program.

 Best Built Plans: Comprehensive Ergonomics Training Program for Workers and Contractors – Construction workers are at high risk for developing work-related musculoskeletal disorders, such as strains, sprains, carpal tunnel, and back injuries, due to the physically demanding nature of their work.
 In addition to planning and on-the job training resources, the Best Built Plans program includes a comprehensive ergonomics training program with modules for workers and contractors.
 The worker training module raises awareness of soft tissue injuries and ways to prevent them, including safe lifting practices and proper body mechanics, through classroom and hands-on components.
 This part of the program includes an instructor guide, presentation, and handouts.
 The contractor training module is a recorded presentation that discusses the health risks, ways to mitigate the risk, and includes specific information that a contractor needs to create their own ergonomics program to reduce soft tissue injuries among the workers they employ.
 Elements of the Best Built Plans program are available in English and Spanish.